eoof/eoof.github.io/src/content/blog/coding-school.md

 I found most Hacker School graduates have not read [The Humble Programmer](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD340.html).
 Granted it was written probably before most of Coding School folks were born.
 I think it is useful to read about this discipline as presented by Professor Dijkstra at ACM Turing lecture, 1972.

-For several decades, I have enjoyed programming in various languages and systems in pursuit of different goals.
-Some had practical scientific goals.
-Some just for fun.
-But I find that each day I have new things to learn.
-Almost too many.
-Each day I realize I need to continue learning to keep up.
-This endeavor we call programming is a lifelong process of learning.
-It's about a way of life.
-And that means it isn't about 10,000 hours, 24 hours, or 10 years.
-Life is more meaningful.